Fanny Josephs

-Frances Adeline "Fanny" Josephs (1842–1890) was an English actress, singer and theatre manager.
+Frances Adeline Josephs (1842–1890) was an English actress, singer and theatre manager.
 In 1877, she starred in one of the most successful plays of the day, The Pink Dominos, at the Criterion Theatre alongside Charles Wyndham.

 Life

 Her father held a position at a theatre in Dublin, and under his tutorage she appeared on stage from an early age.
 Her London debut was in September 1860 at Sadler's Wells Theatre, as Celia in As You Like It.
 In 1861 she joined the company of the Strand Theatre, and became popular, particularly in burlesque.

 In October 1866 on the opening night of the Holborn Theatre, under Sefton Parry's management, she was in the original production of The Flying Scud by Dion Boucicault.
 In 1868 she became manager of the theatre, and on the opening night presented The Post Boy by H. T. Craven and The White Fawn by F. C. Burnand.
 In October 1871 at the Globe Theatre. she was in the original production of H. J. Byron's Partners for Life.